Associate / Honolulu

 Lucas K. Love

 Lucas utilizes his background in tax and accounting to assist clients in a wide variety of corporate transactions.
-Lucas has developed succession plans for small businesses to transfer ownership to the next generation; negotiated and documented the sale of businesses in various industries, including medicine, dentistry, construction, aviation, and real estate; structured tax-efficient inbound investments, entity formation, and exit
+Lucas has developed succession plans for small businesses to transfer ownership to the next generation; negotiated and documented the sale of businesses in various industries, including medicine, dentistry, construction, aviation, and real estate; structured tax-efficient inbound investments, into and exit

 In addition to assisting clients with their corporate matters, Lucas advises clients on a variety of estate planning, trust administration, and trust litigation matters.
-Lucas has prepared wills and trusts for estates large and small, including the creation of tax-planning trusts such as IDGT’s and CRAT’s; advised clients with assets located abroad in Japan, Korea, Singapore, Hong Kong, Samoa, and Canada to minimize the potential for double estate taxation and to reduce difficulties in administration; advised trustees regarding the duties in managing and winding down a trust; assisted executors in the preparation of Form 706 (estate tax return); represented trustees in litigation by beneficiaries; and represented beneficiaries in litigation against trustees.
+Lucas has prepared wills and trusts for estates large and small, including the creation of tax-planning trusts such as IDGT’s and CRAT’s; advised clients with assets located abroad in Guam, Japan, Korea, Singapore, Hong Kong, Samoa, and Canada to minimize the potential for double estate taxation and to reduce difficulties in administration; advised trustees regarding the duties in managing and winding down a trust; assisted executors in the preparation of Form 706 (estate tax return); represented trustees in litigation by beneficiaries; and represented beneficiaries in litigation against trustees.

 - Judge Martin Pence Scholarship for Academic Achievement, University of California Berkeley, School of Law Deloitte Outstanding M.Acc.
 Student, University of Hawaii at Manoa